banterle/NoR-VDPNet/README.md

 =======
 There are many people use NoR-VDPNet in an appropriate way:

-1) Please do not use weights_sdr for HDR images;
+1) Please do not use weights_nor_sdr for HDR images;

-2) Please do not use weights_hdrc for SDR images;
+2) Please do not use weights_nor_jpg_xt for SDR images;

-3) Please do not use weights_hdrc for testing distortions that are not JPEG-XT distortions or compression distortions;
+3) Please do not use weights_nor_tmo for HDR images; only gamma-encoded SDR images!!!

-4) Please do not use weights_sdr for distortions that are not in the paper.
+4) Please do not use weights_nor_itmo for SDR images;

+5) Please do not use weights for different distortions.

 DATASET PREPARATION:
 ====================